juliansommer/prompts/README.md

 ## TODO

-- fix the bug in nextauth

 - migrate from useSession() to auth()

-- migrate to typescript

 - prevent users from editing / deleting other users' posts, maybe get the sessionid and check the prompt's creator against it before deleting it?